 LogObject Base

 This structured DataType describes the required information in a LogRecord.
-An array of this record type is returned in the LogObject GetRecords Method call.
+An array of this structure type is returned as a field in a structure in the LogObject GetRecords Method call.

 Name